zwave-js/zwave-js-ui/docs/troubleshooting/generating-logs.md

 # Generating Log Files

-The are two main loggers, one for ZWavejs2Mqtt and one for the Z-Wave JS module.
+The are two main loggers, one for Z-Wave JS UI and one for the Z-Wave JS module.
 Logs are necessary to diagnose almost all issues.

 Both logger options are configured from the `Settings` page.